Why Do Antibiotics Cause Diarrhea? Explained

 Here are the types of Food you should eat to treat Antibiotic-associated diarrhoea:

-Consuming low-fiber foods
+Consuming low-fibre foods

 When you are healthy, high-fibre foods are recommended, but eating them during diarrhoea can worsen your condition.
+Even certain foods are especially advised during the antibiotic treatment for the best results and response.

 Refilling lost fluids and salts

-Diarrhea leads to loss of fluids as well as electrolytes from your body.
+Diarrhoea leads to loss of fluids as well as electrolytes from your body.
 This makes it necessary to replace these.

 Replacing potassium